1. What do I need to have in place to be considered for a Sport NI Activate Pledge

-If your application is approved, you’ll get match funding of up to 50% towards your initial crowdfunding target, up to a maximum of £5,000.
+If your application is approved, you’ll get match funding of up to 50% (60% for those in the highest areas of deprivation or rural areas) towards your initial crowdfunding target, up to a maximum of £5,000.
 This offer will be valid for 4 weeks after the date of notification, if you do not launch your crowdfunding campaign within 4 weeks of notification the offer will be rescinded.

 15. What are the maximum and minimum amounts?

-If your application is approved, you’ll get match funding of up to 50% towards your crowdfunding target, up to a maximum of £5,000.
+The maximum amount for this strand of funding is £5,000.
 There isn’t a set minimum for Sport NI’s contribution; however keep in mind that your campaign needs to be supported by at least 25 unique supporters.

-To receive a pledge from Sport NI, you will need to do two things (the ‘fund conditions’):
+To receive a pledge from Sport NI, you will need to do two things:

-17. What happens if we exceed the targets?
+16. What happens if we exceed our target?